dadon2k2k/CSCI-271-Fall-2026/README.md

-# CSCI-271-Fall-2026
+# CSCI 271 – Introduction to Computing & Programming (C++)

+Hi, I'm Momodou Jammeh, a student learning computer science and programming.

-This repository documents my learning and progress throughout CSCI 271: Introduction to Computing &amp; Programming.
-It serves as a space to practice C++ programming, strengthen my problem-solving skills, and save exercises, assignments, and coding projects completed during the course.
+This repository is my practice space for **CSCI 271 – Introduction to Computing & Programming (C++)**.
+I will use it to save my C++ practice exercises, assignments, and other work as I progress through the course.